 top of page

-Supporting Your Child With Visuals
+Supporting Your Learners With Visuals

-First-Then Visual
+First-Then Visual Support

-Typically, the “first” side will have a non-preferred task such as "clean your room" and the “then” side will have a preferred item or activity such as "play outside".
-So, first clean your room, then play outside.
+Typically, the “first” side will have a non-preferred task, such as "clean your room," and the “then” side will have a preferred item or activity, such as "play outside."
+So, first, clean your room, then play outside.

 Stop Signs